pebblecode/pebblecode.github.io/_posts/2015-07-17-solving-the-right-problem.md

 It’s a little different from Startup Weekend where the end goal is to have a working prototype they can show off to a panelist of judges.

-It’s closer to the lean startup machine model where people focus on validating assumptions about their customers, customers problems, and the kind of solutions should be built.
+It’s closer to the lean startup machine model where people focus on validating assumptions about their customers, customers problems, and the kind of solutions that should be built.

 By the end of the event, students who have attended this event, will have learnt how to identify the real problems they need to be solving through a process of getting customer feedback, and rapidly prototyped ideas.